Strangeness is the key: from $\bar{K}N$ to $\bar{D}_s D K$: as a Bound State and Its Two-Pole Structure

 In Fig.2, we show the trajectories of the two poles of the $\Lambda(1405)$.
 The evolution of the higher pole is simple.
 As the pion mass increases, both its real and imaginary parts decrease.
 This indicates that the effective $\bar{K}N$ interaction and coupling to $\pi\Sigma$ decrease as the pion (kaon) mass increases.
 Note that as the pion mass increases, the two thresholds also increase.
 On the other hand, the trajectory of the lower pole is more complicated and highly nontrivial.
 As the pion mass increases, it first becomes a virtual state from a resonant state for a pion mass of about 200 MeV.
 For a pion mass of about 300 MeV, it becomes a bound state and remains so up to the pion mass of 500 MeV.
 The evolution of the lower pole clearly demonstrates the chiral dynamics underlying the two-pole structure of the $\Lambda(1405)$.
 Such a highly nontrivial quark mass dependence of the two poles can be deemed as key to deciphering the nature of the two-pole structure.
 In a recent work, we similarly studied the trajectories of the two poles of the $K_1(1270)$~\cite{Xie:2025xew}.
 Following the lattice QCD studies~\cite{BaryonScatteringBaSc:2023zvt,BaryonScatteringBaSc:2023ori}, several works have examined the quark-mass dependence of the $\Lambda(1405)$~\cite{Zhuang:2024udv,Ren:2024frr,Guo:2023wes}.
 These studies yield largely consistent conclusions, but a question remains.
 That is, whether, at NLO, the higher and lower poles exchange their flavor-structure assignments~\cite{Zhuang:2024udv,Guo:2023wes}.
 In Ref.~\cite{Liu:2024tvt}, it was argued that one can use the hadronic decays of charmonia into $\bar{\Lambda}\Sigma\pi$ and $\bar{\Lambda}\Sigma\pi$ as flavor filters to single out the flavor octet and singlet poles.
-In addition, it will be interesting to check what happens at the next-to-next-to-leading order~\cite{Lu:2022hwm}.
+It will be interesting to check what happens at the next-to-next-to-leading order~\cite{Lu:2022hwm}.
+We note that many UChPT studies have predicted the existence of the isovector counterparts of the $\Lambda(1405)$~\cite{Oller:2000fj,Ikeda:2012au,Guo:2012vv,Cieply:2016jby,Khemchandani:2018amu,Lu:2022hwm,Pittler:2025upn}, which await future experimental confirmation.